+Absurdist slice-of-life comedy.
 Clearly intended for fans of the comic, with too little exposition for a wider audience.
 Superseded by the TV series that followed, and not as good.

 The author of the comic is Azuma Kiyohiko, hence Azu-ma-nga.
 Daioh, “great king”, refers to the magazine where that comic was first published.
 Azuma’s other works include the excellent, more diverse and extensive Yotsubato in a similar style.

-Azumanga Daioh combines the animated freedom and disrespect for authority of the early The Simpsons (1989) with the naturalism of Seinfeld (1989), but Azumanga Daioh does not inherit the knee-jerk irony of either, nor does it implement the cringe humour of post-Seinfeld American sitcoms or the familial myopia of the generation before that.
+Azumanga Daioh combines the animated freedom and disrespect for authority of the early Simpsons (1989) with the naturalism of Seinfeld (1989) but does not inherit the knee-jerk irony of either, nor does it implement the cringe humour of post-Seinfeld American sitcoms or the familial myopia of the generation before that.